 It’s been almost three years since I bought Thesis, did my original review of it and became an avid evangelist for it.
 I don’t think there’s ever been a product that I’ve been a stronger fan of since starting my career in Internet marketing.
-My original review was on the first version of Thesis and a LOT has changed in the last three years.
+My original review was on the first version of Thesis and a LOT has changed in the last three years so I decided to update and overhaul the post.

 PLEASE NOTE: The below review is of Thesis 1.8.5 and NOT a Thesis 2.0 review.
 Find out more about my thoughts on Thesis 2.0, Genesis and why Sugarrae switched.